Title: | Minimalist Async Evaluation Framework for R |

 if (interactive()) { # Only run examples in interactive R sessions m <- mirai(Sys.sleep(0.1)) unresolved(m) Sys.sleep(0.3) unresolved(m) }

 Evaluate an expression with daemons that last for the duration of the expression.
+Ensure each mirai within the statement is explicitly called (or their values collected) so that daemons are not reset before they have all completed.

 ## S3 method for class 'miraiDaemons' with(data, expr, ...)